Knowledge Graphs & Intelligent Search

 Full-text indexes in ArcadeDB support stemming, stop-word removal, language-specific analyzers, and relevance scoring — all queryable through SQL or Cypher alongside graph traversals and vector similarity.

-SELECT title, summary,
+SELECT id, title, year

-FROM Document
+FROM Paper

 LIMIT 10